-After participating in vocational training throughout high school and college, Marina was accepted to her top choice for dental school: OHSU.
-With scholarship support, Marina today is a second-year dental student.
+After participating in vocational training throughout high school and college, Marina was accepted to her top choice: OHSU.
+With the support of an OHSU School of Dentistry scholarship, Marina today is a second-year dental student.

 “Not only does the scholarship help financially, but it means someone read my story and it made an impact.
 I felt heard.”Marina Youssef, OHSU dental student

 Every day, clinicians and scientists at OHSU are working to discover life-changing breakthroughs to improve the lives of people everywhere.